 Public comment periods

 Noise levels will be studied as part of the proposed Hwy 252/I-94 project in Brooklyn Park, Brooklyn Center and Minneapolis.
-Once noise levels are determined, a noise wall would be feasible, a noise wall proposal will be developed and property owners and residents will be contacted.
+After noise levels are established, and if a noise wall would be feasible, a noise wall proposal will be developed and property owners and residents will be contacted.
 Owners and residents of property that would receive a five decibel or higher reduction in sound from a noise wall will be able to vote for or against any proposed noise wall before it moves forward.

 For more information about traffic noise analysis and noise barriers, please visit MnDOT’s Noise Webpage.

 The environmental review will include reporting on Mobile Source Air Toxics pollution (MSAT) and Carbon Monoxide (CO) for the region to determine whether the project is likely to increase or decrease MSAT emissions compared to existing conditions.
 The EIS also will examine the environmental impacts of construction and potential impacts on future traffic.
 MnDOT will also prepare a greenhouse gas analysis of the preferred alternative.

 A project-level analysis of carbon monoxide levels will study the current high-volume intersections on Hwy 252 that are considered CO hotspots.
 This analysis will help the region remain below thresholds for CO pollution.